-University of Kentucky Strategic Plan 2006-09 Adopted by the UK Board of Trustees 10.06.06
+University of Kentucky Strategic Plan 2006-09

 Steeped in the rich tradition of America's land-grant universities, the University of Kentucky has for over 140 years touched every corner of the Commonwealth.
 Time and again, Kentuckians have looked to their flagship university as a major resource for educating their children, supporting their businesses, strengthening their communities, protecting their health, and improving their lives.